tannerhelland/PhotoDemon/README.txt

 -------------------------------------------------------------------------------------
 :: Portable and lightweight
 	PhotoDemon is designed to be run as a standalone .exe.
 No installer is provided or required.
-An INI file is used to store program settings, and if no INI is found, PhotoDemon will generate one for you.
-PhotoDemon does not touch the Windows registry, and aside from a temporary file folder – which you can specify in the Preferences dialog – it leaves no trace of itself on your hard drive.
+PhotoDemon does not touch the Windows registry, and aside from a temporary file folder – which you can specify in the Options dialog – it leaves no trace of itself on your hard drive.

-:: Powerful macro and batch conversion support
+:: Powerful macro and batch processor support
 	PhotoDemon provides full macro support.
 Simply hit “Record Macro”, then perform as many actions as you’d like.
 When finished, save that macro to the hard drive so you can repeat it at any point in the future.
-Macros fully integrate with a built-in batch conversion tool – simply choose a saved macro and a folder or list of images, and PhotoDemon will apply that macro to every image automagically.
-For large batches (50+ images), PhotoDemon will give you a running estimate of time-to-completion.
+Macros fully integrate with a built-in batch processing tool – simply choose a saved macro and a folder or list of images, and PhotoDemon will apply that macro to every image automagically.

 :: Emphasis on usability
 	Most free, open-source image editors are usability nightmares.
 PhotoDemon tries not to be.
-The interface was built with input from professional designers – not just software engineers – and small touches like unlimited Undo/Redo, “Fade last effect,” keyboard accelerators, effect previews, mouse wheel and forward-back button support, and descriptive menu icons make PhotoDemon useful to novices and professionals alike.
+The interface was built with input from professional designers – not just software engineers – and small touches like unlimited Undo/Redo, "Fade last effect", keyboard accelerators, effect previews, mouse wheel and forward-back button support, and descriptive menu icons make PhotoDemon useful to novices and professionals alike.

 :: A comprehensive selection of image editing tools and filters
-	2D transformations: image resizing, rotation, isometric conversion.
+	2D transformations: image resize, crop rotate, isometric conversion.
 	Color tools: image levels, white balance, grayscale, sepia, color reduction, full-featured histogram (including equalization and stretching).
-Filters: blur, sharpen, edge detection, solarize, despeckle, dilate/erode, diffuse, mosaic, and many more.
+	Filters: blur, sharpen, edge detection, solarize, despeckle, dilate/erode, diffuse, mosaic, pinch and swirl, lens diffraction, and many more.
-	70+ in the current build – and that’s not including a custom filter tool that allows you to build your own 5×5 convolution filters.
+	70+ tools in the current build – and that’s not including a custom filter tool that allows you to construct your own filters.